 Number Six- WALK & TALK!

 Hike the Terrain.
 This is a no brainer.
 Walking is free and seeing the landscape close up is where the magic happens.
 Remember when you were a kid and you would pick up rocks and twigs and leaves you thought were cool?
 All of that nostalgia comes rushing back when you place yourself in a foreign wilderness.
 A sense of inspiration is bound to take over and there you’ll be creating moments you can’t wait to tell others about.
 Find the charm wherever you are, it’s there waiting to be discovered and doesn’t cost you a dime!

 Coupons, Coupons, Coupons!
 Just because you weren’t born there doesn’t mean you can save like a local!
 Almost every place in the world has coupons of some form.
-It’s a quick and easy search online or grab a few free coupon books while you’re walking the city streets.
+Groupon is a great place to book all-inclusive travel or cheap deals for exotic locations.
+During your travel, it’s a quick and easy search online for local coupons or grab a few free coupon books while you’re walking the city streets.
 Whether it’s for fast food or fine dining, your saving wherever you go.

 Put aside one day to stay around the hotel.
 Usually, there is a free breakfast and some places offer a free dinner as well.
 Plan a day by the pool or a day bar hopping around the hotel, whatever your style you’ll be close to the free food and won’t spend anything on transportation for that day.
 Try choosing a hotel near simpler adventures like walks on the beach or boutique shopping.
 It’s like a Sunday for your vacation week.
 It’s nice to have a day to think about nothing, a day without planning or timing anything.
 Flow with the wind and have a chill day, you’ll get more out of this kind of day than you can imagine.